psemdel/py-trading-bot/docs/docker_readme.md

 So you can change the value by each deployment of the container without rebuilding the image.

 # Distribution
-Obviously don't distribute this image anywhere as it would contain vectorbtpro which requires a appropriate license.
+Obviously don't distribute this image anywhere as it would contain vectorbtpro which requires an appropriate license.